Linaro/lava/doc/v2/secondary-media.rst

-The dispatcher does NOT analyze the incoming image - internal UUIDs inside an image do not change as the refactored dispatcher does **not** break up or reorganise the partitions.
+The dispatcher does NOT analyze the incoming image - internal UUIDs inside an image do not change as the refactored dispatcher does **not** break up or reorganize the partitions.
 Therefore, the UUIDs of partitions inside the image **MUST** be declared by the job submissions.